Jyoshu21/SUPERHACK-TechWizards/Readme.md

 User Request → Agent Query → Tool Selection → Multi-step Analysis → Final Assessment

-The agent autonomously decides which tools to call and in what order, then synthesizes all outputs into a comprehensive risk assessment.
+The agent autonomously decides which tools to use and in what order, then synthesizes all outputs into a comprehensive risk assessment.

 ---